veniamin-ilmer/better-standards/README.md

 ![Better Merge](merge/better.png)

-[Research has shown](http://www.dot.state.mn.us/trafficeng/workzone/doc/When-latemerge-zipper.pdf), it is safer for people to merge at one point at the end, rather than merge early on.
+[Research has shown](http://www.dot.state.mn.us/trafficeng/workzone/doc/When-latemerge-zipper.pdf), it is safer for people to merge late, rather than merge early.
 This is called the "zipper method".

 However when people see a merge coming up, they usually move to the other lane early on, instead of at the end.